dinki/View-Assist/wiki/docs/viewassist-setup/homeassistant-configuration/viewassist-configuration/control-automations.md

 * Status Icons Size - Size of the icons in the status icon display (default Medium)
 * Font Style - The default font to use for this satellite device.
 Font name must match perfectly and be available (default Roboto)
 * Use 24 Hour Time - Sets clock display to 24 hour time when enabled (default off)
+* Use Announce - Some media player devices like BrowserMod and Squeezelite cannot use the Home Assistant announce feature while media is playing.
+This option allows for turning off announce messages if problems arise.
+Default is on.

 ### Stream Assist specific (Optional)